andrea-allen/network-compression/README.md

 # network-compression

-Repository includes source code and supporting work for manuscript in preparation.
+This repository includes source code and supporting work for manuscript in preparation.
+Some of the original data and results in raw form may not be included in the repository.
+Please reach out with questions.

+Please cite this code and the original manuscript (in preparation) if used.

 ## src/temporalnetwork.py
 Includes source code for temporal network and snapshot objects.